tristanengst/ScriptsAndAliases/README.md

 **Configuration**.
 APEX lab users get the [**basic functionality**](#basic-usage) without any configuration.
 Other users will need to modify `cluster2account` in `UserConfig.py` by adding the elevant `def-your-PI-name`, `rrg-your-PI-name`, and `aip-your-PI-name` accounts for each cluster, and maybe should modify dictionaries in `MachineInfo.py`. _For all users, the [**advanced functionality**](#advanced-usage) is unlocked by modifying `...search_dirs` lists in `UserConfig.py`, and taking actions described below._

 ### Updates and Future Development
 _This repo is provided as-is._ It uses a **move-fast-and-fix-things** development model, since often it needs to adapt to unforeseen needs or unannounced changes to clusters.
-Moreover, my job is research and not research tooling, so while ore useful functionality to work well, but there are likely corner cases I'm unaware of or haven't hand time to deal with.
+Moreover, my job is research and not research tooling, so while the core useful functionality to should work correctly, there are likely corner cases I'm unaware of or haven't hand time to deal with.

 Please submit a issues or pull requests as desired.
 To update:
 ```